MBA in Rural Management

 • + more items Show less

-The program highlights such as course level, course duration, fees and average package of the students enrolled for the program in rural management are mentioned in the below table.
-Students can refer to this table as the important features of the program are mentioned.
+The programme highlights, such as course level, course duration, fees and average package of the students enrolled for the program in rural management, are mentioned in the table below.
+Students can refer to this table as it the important features of the program are mentioned.

 Particulars